Lou Gehrig: Retirement

 Yankees manager Joe McCarthy then spoke of Gehrig, a close friend.
-Struggling to control his emotions, McCarthy described Gehrig as "the finest example of a ballplayer, sportsman, and citizen that baseball has ever known."
+Struggling to control his emotions, McCarthy described Gehrig as "the finest example of a ballplayer, sportsman and citizen that baseball has ever known."
 He turned tearfully to Gehrig and said, "Lou, what else can I say except that it was a sad day in the life of everybody who knew you when you came into my hotel room that day in Detroit and told me you were quitting as a ballplayer because you felt yourself a hindrance to the team.
 My God, man, you were never that."

-The Yankees retired Gehrig's uniform number 4, making him the first player in Major League Baseball history to be accorded that honor.
-Gehrig was given many gifts, commemorative plaques, and trophies.
+The Yankees retired Gehrig's uniform number 4, making him the first player in MLB history to be so honored.
+Gehrig was given many gifts, commemorative plaques and trophies.
 Some were presented by VIPs and others came from the stadium's groundskeepers and janitorial staff.
 As Gehrig was handed the gifts, he would immediately place them on the ground, as he no longer had the arm strength to hold them.
-The Yankees presented him with a silver trophy bearing all of their engraved signatures.
-Inscribed on the front was a poem written by New York Times writer John Kieran at the players' request.
-The inscription read:
+The Yankees presented Gehrig with a silver trophy bearing all of their engraved signatures.
+Inscribed on the front was a poem written by Times writer John Kieran at the players' request.

 The trophy became one of Gehrig's most prized possessions.
 It is currently on display at the National Baseball Hall of Fame and Museum.

 "The luckiest man on the face of the earth"

-On July 4, 1939, Gehrig delivered what has been called "baseball's Gettysburg Address" to a sold-out crowd at Yankee Stadium.
+On July 4, 1939, Gehrig delivered what has been called "baseball's Gettysburg Address" to a sold-out crowd at Yankee Stadium in between a doubleheader against the Washington Senators.
 Having always avoided public attention, Gehrig did not want to speak, but the crowd chanted for him and he had memorized some sentences beforehand.

 Only four sentences of the speech exist in recorded form; complete versions of the speech are assembled from newspaper accounts.

-The crowd stood and applauded for almost two minutes.
-Gehrig was visibly shaken as he stepped back from the microphone, and wiped the tears away from his face with his handkerchief.
-His sometimes-estranged former teammate Babe Ruth hugged him as a band played "I Love You Truly" and the crowd chanted, "We love you, Lou!"
-The New York Times account the following day called the moment "one of the most touching scenes ever witnessed on a ball field" that made even hard-boiled reporters "swallow hard."
+The crowd stood and cheered for almost two minutes.
+Gehrig's sometimes-estranged former teammate Babe Ruth hugged him as a band played "I Love You Truly" and the crowd chanted, "We love you, Lou!"
+The Times account the following day called the moment "one of the most touching scenes ever witnessed on a ball field" that made even hard-boiled reporters "swallow hard."

+Career overall

+Gehrig was a productive hitter in the postseason.
+He played in the World Series seven times and won six of them.
+In 34 total World Series games (1926, 1927, 1928, 1932, 1936, 1937, 1938), he batted .361 (43-for-119) with 8 doubles, 3 triples, 10 home runs, 35 RBI, 26 walks, .483 on-base percentage, .731 slugging percentage, and 1.214 on-base plus slugging percentage.